Title

 - Theory of Structure and Form in Persian Female Poetry

-- The Feminin Poetic Style
+- The Feminine Poetic Style

 - The Gender of Poetry